British Defence Minister says UK will work with Taliban should they come to power - Telegraph

-"Whatever the government of the day is, provided it adheres to certain international norms, the UK government will engage with it," he was quoted as saying in the newspaper.
+"Whatever the government of the day is, provided it adheres to certain international norms, the UK government will engage with it," he was quoted as saying in the newspaper bit.ly/3r4LR6U.

 However, Wallace warned that Britain will review any relationship “if they behave in a way that is seriously against human rights”.